 The Comprehensive Adolescent Pregnancy Prevention (CAPP) and Personal Responsibility Education Program (PREP) initiatives are community-based projects funded by the New York State Department of Health (NYSDOH).
 Projects serve youth in high-need communities that have the highest teen pregnancy and birth rates in the state.
 Both initiatives support comprehensive, high-quality interventions and services that rely on the best available research evidence to inform and guide practice.
 They also utilize a youth development framework in communities where youth lack social and economic opportunities that enable them to live up to their full potential.

-The NYSDOH-funded ACT for Youth Center of Excellence (ACT COE) provides training, technical assistance, and evaluation for the CAPP and PREP initiatives.
+The NYSDOH-funded ACT for Youth Center for Community Action (formerly the ACT for Youth Center of Excellence) provides training, technical assistance, and evaluation for the CAPP and PREP initiatives.

 About CAPPCAPP serves youth age 10-21.
 The purpose of the CAPP initiative is to: